 At HSBC, we have a longstanding commitment to supporting the communities in which we operate.
-In 2019, we contributed USD101 million to charities and non-profit organisations running community projects globally.
-Our employees spent 257,000 hours volunteering during working hours.
+In 2020, our charitable giving globally totalled USD113 million, including our USD25 million COVID-19 donation fund.
+Our employees spent 82,000 hours volunteering during working hours.

 A significant portion of our work is directed towards helping people develop the employability and financial skills they need to thrive.